pingcap/docs-cn/faq/tidb-lightning.md

 ## Could Lightning skip creating schema and tables?

 Yes.
-If you have already created the tables in the target database, you could set `no-schema = true` in the `[data-source]` section in `tidb-lightning.toml`.
+If you have already created the tables in the target database, you could set `no-schema = true` in the `[mydumper]` section in `tidb-lightning.toml`.
 This makes Lightning skip the
 `CREATE TABLE` invocations and fetch the metadata directly from the target database.
 Lightning will exit with error if a table is actually missing.

 ## Can the Strict SQL Mode be disabled to allow importing invalid data?